 - Easy To Use

 - The signal strength offered by Synology RT2600ac on the 5 GHz band

 - The “extra feature” of the Best Synology RT2600ac is the DS Router mobile app for Android and iOS Devices.

-- Router Range is absolutely OutClass— it easily covered my home, the back, and front yards, and about 100 to 120 feet up the block.
-Performance is totally solid: streaming Netflix, YouTube, music from my UPnP server, Plex, and graphically intensive games to my Steam Link, as well as torrenting… none of them phased the RT2600AC router.
+Router Range is absolutely OutClass— it easily covered my home, the back and front yards, and about 100 to 120 feet up the block.
+Performance is excellent: streaming Netflix, YouTube, music from my UPnP server, Plex, and graphically intensive games to my Steam Link, as well as torrenting… none of them phased the RT2600AC router.

 - Synology RT2600ac Router